This BLOG On Low Appraisals In Home Purchase And Refinance Solutions Was UPDATED And PUBLISHED On January 12th, 2020

 Appraisers are professionals who take their jobs and their duties extremely seriously and are extremely regulated.

-- Or on some cases, the buyers and sellers came to a compromise where the buyer paid a little more than the appraised value and the sellers lower their asking price.
+Or in some cases, the buyers and sellers came to a compromise where the buyer paid a little more than the appraised value and the sellers lower their asking price.

 Appraisal Review By Mortgage Lenders

-- Most appraisals gets the appraisal review department’s blessing but there are cases where the appraisal review department will red flag an appraisal.
+- Most appraisals get the appraisal review department’s blessing but there are cases where the appraisal review department will red flag an appraisal

-- I had several cases this year where a mortgage loan borrower’s appraisal got red flagged.
+- I had several cases this year where a borrower’s appraisal got red-flagged

 Lender Not Honoring Appraisal